 We finally made it to the top and got to enjoy the view through Arch Rock.
 On a sunny day, the clear blue water of Lake Huron is stunning.
 Even under cloud cover, it’s still pretty.
 Apparently tourists used to be able to walk on top of the arch, but in the interest of safety and preserving the rock formation, that’s been banned for a long time.

-After taking our share of pictures, we climbed back down the stairs and continued on our bikes.
+After taking our share of pictures, we climbed back down the stairs and continued our bike journey.
 We soon came across tons of little rock piles that people had built along the rocky shores – the only thing that could make the island better would be sandy beaches instead of the rocks.
-I don’t know when making these towers became a thing, but they were EVERYWHERE and I hadn’t seen anything like that on my last visit eight years earlier.
+I don’t know when making these towers became a thing, but they were everywhere and I hadn’t seen anything like that on my last visit eight years earlier.
 After about a mile of passing tower after tower, we decided to try building one ourselves to see what the big deal was.

 We were not very good at it.
 We had a chance at greatness because we found a perfect, flat stone to level it off after piling a few rocks up, but I sort of cracked it in half when I put the next rock on top of it.
 Oops.

-The fort is always lively during the summer, with almost constant demonstrations of period music, weapons, marching, and battle tactics going on in the parade grounds.
+Fort Mackinac is always lively during the summer, with almost constant demonstrations of period music, weapons, marching, and battle tactics going on in the parade grounds.
 The uniformed performers did a great job entertaining the crowd while also teaching them about the topic of the hour.

 You can also wander through many of the surrounding buildings to get a feel for what enlisted quarters, officers’ houses, the mess hall, and other areas were like back then.